 The ry+ gene of Drosophila melanogaster and its associated enzyme, xanthine dehydrogenase, were employed in an analysis of the relationship between regulation and the location of a gene in the genome.
 Enzyme assays as an indication of gene activity were performed on genotypes containing zero, one and two doses of ry+ genes.
 Xanthine dehydrogenase activity of rosy genes in normal and relocated positions was determined during development.

 The results indicate: 1) the gene ry+ is differentially active during ontogeny; 2) the activity during ontogeny is proportional to the number of ry+ genes present in the genome; and 3) a unique level of xanthine dehydrogenase activity is associated with relocated ry+ genes in the absence of a structurally normal third chromosome.

 Genotypes containing relocated ry+ genes have a similar developmental curve of enzyme activity as that of the control.
 The genotypes with a relocated ry+ gene and lacking a structurally normal third chromosome consistently have a higher level of enzyme activity than the control, except in the late pupal stage.
 This increased level of activity is not the result of a general physiological effect since the ontogenic profile of glucose-6-phosphate dehydrogenase activity is the same in wild type and relocated ry+ genotypes.
 The relevance of the data to models for gene regulation is discussed.

 Badgett, Allen A. Jr., "Modification of Ontogenic Expression Due to Relocation of the ry+ Gene in Drosophila melanogaster" (1973).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8292.